What is GoodSAM?

 The GoodSAM platform has been through a rigorous security assessment, and all data (both data being transmitted, and data being stored) is fully encrypted.

 GoodSAM is a well-established platform that is being used by Ambulance Trusts across the world.

 The GoodSAM Cardiac system integrates with ambulance service CAD (computer aided dispatch) systems to trigger attendance from the nearest local responder while the ambulance service is on route.
 London Ambulance Service are also able to open any callers mobile phone camera and instantly locateandvisualise the scene/patient.
 This enables better resource deployment and earlier care.
-This system is being used with great success and you can watch the video by clicking here.
+This system is being used with great success and you can watch the video on facebook.

-If you are First Trained you can apply to join GoodSAM Responder Service by downloading and registering on the Responder application from the Apple or Android App Store.
+If you are First Trained you can apply to join GoodSAM Responder Service by downloading and registering on the Responder application from the Apple.com store or Android Google Play store App Store.

 GoodSAM also provide an “Alerter” Appvia the Apple or Android App Store that dials 999 and triggers the GoodSAM Responder System.
 If you are a member of public you can call the emergency services and help from nearby qualified Responders using this app.

 Whether you have used the technology or not, your opinion matters to us.
 Please fill out the anonymous survey below to help us gather thoughts and feelings for our local community.